ciacicode/ciacicode.github.io/content/posts/goodreads.md

 I took a component based approach for the design, which will help with the creation of future pages.

 ## Validate

 I shared early versions of my designs to my friends, users of goodreads, and got their feedback.

-**Spacing**
+### Spacing
-<br>The books on the right were not obviously connected to the users.
+The books on the right were not obviously connected to the users.
 The spacing and placement did not shout 'it's a row'.

 As a result I have tightened the sections to metter use the negative space between the side bar of global updates and the main section containing friends' trends.